 Part of our school ethos and behaviour policy has revolved around Core Values such as 'Respect', and pupils have been part of discussions and Collective Worship related to what this means and how it is shown.
 Displays around the school promote Christian Values and these are reiterated through our classroom and learning rules, as well as rewards and sanctions.
 The children themselves are peer mentors and have friendship benches which promote respect and friendships.
 Our equality and SEND policies reflect our core values.
 We support Anti-Bullying weeks and Dyslexia weeks in school.

-We promote respect through R Time and circle time.
+We promote respect through PSHE lessons and circle time.
 Opportunities are provided for children to learn to respect others through visits to and from people from other cultures.
 Charities are supported in school which promote respect and tolerance to others.